-\textbf{Limitations and Future Work.} While HiRQA demonstrates strong generalization and SOTA performance in OU NRIQA, the training relies on a simplifying assumption.
+{ \textbf{Limitations and Future Work.} While HiRQA demonstrates strong performance in OU-NRIQA, the training relies on a simplifying assumption.
 For images with multiple distortions, we assume that the overall distortion severity corresponds to the maximum distortion level among the applied transformations.
 This may not always reflect perceptual dominance, especially when multiple moderate distortions jointly degrade quality.
 As a result, the current formulation does not fully capture the cumulative effect of multiple distortions.
 Second, our current degradation model is a controllable but simplified approximation and does not fully capture the physical coupling present in real imaging pipelines.
 Although this choice enables scalable self-supervised ranking supervision, it may contribute to the remaining synthetic-to-authentic gap.}

-Moreover, like other OU-NRIQA models, HiRQA still lags behind some fully supervised counterparts.
-A promising future direction would be to design a distortion-aware aggregation scheme, one that jointly accounts for the maximum severity, the number, and type of distortions, and (ii) developing more realistic yet controllable synthesis pipelines to further improve transfer to authentic distortions.
-Such a refinement could enable more accurate and perceptually consistent quality predictions, particularly in images affected by complex or compound distortions.
+{ Moreover, like other OU-NRIQA models, HiRQA still lags behind some fully supervised counterparts.
+Promising future directions include: (i) designing distortion-aware aggregation schemes that jointly account for maximum severity, the number, and type of distortions, and (ii) developing more realistic yet controllable synthesis pipelines to further improve transfer to authentic distortions.
+Such a refinement could enable more accurate and perceptually consistent quality predictions, particularly in images affected by complex or compound distortions. }